ricardofrango/usercentrics/README.md

 ## TODO's 🔨🔨

 1. Some services are repeated.
 Maybe it could be interesting to merge the repeated services and sum their individual cost.
+2. Show in the list what rules were applied for each individual service

 ## Support